 The documentation set for this product strives to use bias-free language.
 For the purposes of this documentation set, bias-free is defined as language that does not imply discrimination based on age, disability, gender, racial identity, ethnic identity, sexual orientation, socioeconomic status, and intersectionality.
 Exceptions may be present in the documentation due to language that is hardcoded in the user interfaces of the product software, language used based on RFP documentation, or language that is used by a referenced third-party product.
 Learn more about how Cisco is using Inclusive Language.

-Cisco trustworthy technologies offer product assurance and foundational security capabilities, thereby enhancing the security
+Cisco's trustworthy technologies offer product assurance and foundational security capabilities.
+These features enhance the

-encrypted communications, and confirm that Cisco network devices are functioning as intended.
+ensure your Cisco network devices function as intended.

-In trustworthy systems, trust originates at the lowest hardware levels and extends through the boot process, into the operating
+at the hardware level and continues through the boot process, the operating system kernel, and into the operating system's

 Need for trustworthy systems